• Change of Address

 Currently the party most responsible for racism in the U. S. is the Republican Party.
 As others have noticed, there are two factions currently vying for power in that party: the lunatic fringe of right-wing insurrectionists and conspiracy theorists on the one hand, and the remnants from the Republican Party’s former days who catered to and benefited from the richest percentage of Americans and big business.
 Neither faction has much moral high ground upon which to stand, but the lunatic faction is certainly the most dangerous.
 Senator Ben Sasse (Republican senator from Nebraska) recently wrote an essay in The Atlantic in which he said that his party must choose between insanity and reality.
 Today, it would appear that most Republicans in Congress and many in state legislatures are willing to choose insanity and conspiracy in order to keep or advance their political careers.
 They will have to live with that choice, and history will record them for who they are: racists who have no sense of decency.
 But the ones history should condemn are the voters who put and keep them in office.

 If you think I am being too hard on Republicans, let me ask this question: How many white supremacists, KKK members, neo-Nazis, QAnon lunatics, survivalists, anti-Semites, homophobes, islamophobes, misogynists, and insurrectionists can you find supporting the Democratic Party?
 How many can you find supporting the Republican Party?
 What does that tell you about the makeup and direction of the Republican Party?
 Trump’s base has much in common with these groups.
 And Trump’s base controls who wins Republican primaries.
 That’s why Republican politicians who may know better are unwilling to condemn these factions.
-The more shameless ones are even willing to accept or even seek their support.
+The more shameless ones are willing to accept or even seek their support.

 In 1986, a ministerial colleague of mine was confronted by some of his parishioners who accused him of bringing politics into the pulpit.
 They complained that he was espousing the Democratic platform in his preaching, although my friend never mentioned political parties.
 He tried to show his church members that he was preaching the message of the Hebrew prophets and that of Jesus who came to bring good news to the poor (Luke 4 and Jesus’ inaugural sermon).
 However, they refused even to talk about the social and political implications of the gospel.
 Exasperated, the pastor finally said: “I would not be so presumptuous as to say that if Jesus were alive today, he would be a Democrat.
 But I will say this: he damn sure wouldn’t be a Republican.”
-Neither he nor I knew how much truer his insight would be thirty-five years later.
+Neither he nor I knew how much true his insight would be thirty-five years later.

 Tagged , , , .
 Bookmark the permalink.